welpo/git-sumi/README.md

 cargo install git-sumi
 # or use pip
 pip install git-sumi  # or pipx install git-sumi
+# or use chocolatey on Windows
+choco install git-sumi
 ```

 Create a base `sumi.toml` configuration file in your repository: